dearing/go-live-reload/README.md

 # go-live-reload

-go tool to build and run continuously with optional http/https reverse-proxy
+go tool to build and run *anything* continuously with optional http/https reverse-proxy

 > [!NOTE]
 > this project is built using Go's standard library only and CGO is not needed